-Dwelling, Secondary Additional
+Dwelling, Additional

-shall mean an additional separate dwelling unit subsidiary to and located in the same building as an associated principal dwelling unit.
+shall mean an additional separate dwelling unit subsidiary to an associated principal dwelling unit.
 An Additional Dwelling unit may be located in the same building as the principal dwelling unit or ancillary to the principal dwelling unit.

 Dwelling, Apartment